blindFS/vim-reveal/README.md

 It accepts several options:
 * `:RevealIt default`: open generated file
-* `:RevealIt new': open generated file in new window
+* `:RevealIt new`: open generated file in new window
 * `:RevealIt md`: stay in markdown file